jangouts/jangouts/README.md

 gulp serve
 ```

-Now you must be able to access with your browser through the URL
+Now you should be able to access with your browser through the URL
 `http://localhost:3000/`.

 ## A note about screen sharing